 When selected, leaders will be emailed a brief online form with space to write something that has worked well for that chapter.
 (Stories should not be longer than 500 words and may be edited for space and other considerations.)

-Roughly every two weeks, the webmaster will post new entries here on the Spotlight page and will also be announced in other HLAA media.
+Periodically, the webmaster will post new entries here on the Spotlight page and will also be announced in other HLAA media.

 Questions may be directed to email@example.com.